 This guide provides an overview of the unique business insurance needs of freelancers and self-employed workers.
 It covers key policies for freelancers, how self-employed insurance can provide a competitive edge in the marketplace, how to save money on coverage, and what insurance costs can be written off in business tax filings.

-The 6 most important insurance policies for freelancers
+The 6 most important business insurance policies for freelancers

 Freelance insurance policies offer protection from costly lawsuits.
 However, the type of coverage you might need depends on the type of work you do.
 These policies provide protection for some of the most common risks freelancers face.